PWrWhiteHats/BtS-2022-Writeups/pwn/rock-paper-scissors/solution/SOLUTION.md

 ```
 ![stack](2.png)

-We do not know full address of flag(), but we can overwrite 12 least significant bits of return address
+We do not know full address of flag(), so we overwrite only 2 bytes, 12 bits of return address
-that are not affected by ASLR/PIE, guess next 4 bits that are affected and the remaining 48 most significant
+that are not affected by ASLR/PIE(always the same) and guess next 4 bits that are affected, the
-bits of flag() address are the same as 48 most significant bits of return address.
+remaining bits are the same in both flag() address and return address.

 Chance of receiving the flag is 1/16 so we will have to try few times.